New evidence key to charges in Nebraska protester’s death

 On Tuesday, Special Prosecutor Frederick Franklin said that additional evidence from Gardner’s phone and his Facebook Messenger account, along with video from inside his bar, shed light on his intent the night of the shooting.
 He said the new evidence undermines the self-defense theory although he wouldn’t provide specifics of exactly what it showed.

-Gardner was also charged with attempted assault, making terroristic threats and using a gun to commit a felony.
+Gardner was charged with manslaughter, attempted assault, making terroristic threats and using a gun to commit a felony.
 His attorney, Stu Dornan, didn’t respond to phone messages from The Associated Press on Wednesday.
 Legal experts say prosecutors may have a difficult time securing a conviction because the case will hinge on what both men intended to do that night.

 “Obviously the video tape evidence is going to be crucial in trying to determine whether or not Gardner believed that his life or his person were in grave danger under the circumstances,” said longtime Nebraska criminal attorney Clarence Mock, who has also served as a special prosecutor before.